 If you want treatment for drug addiction to MDMA or any other substances, it’s available here at Help Me Stop.
 We are the UK’s number one alternative to residential addiction treatment.
 We offer the UK’s most affordable in-person Dayhab and Digital Dayhab programme for all forms of addiction.
-Contact us to discuss treatment for addiction at our London centres.
-Our innovative online programme is available from any location including from home.
+We provide intensive abstinence-based treatment in our face-to-face rehabs and in our innovative online rehab programme (available from any location including from home).

 Our drug treatment programmes are designed to fit around your everyday life.
 Whether you’re working, you have a family or other commitments, we fit around your life.
 Our counsellors are ready to help you understand your drug use and work with you to find a solution to MDMA addiction.

-Contact Help Me Stop today for a free talk.
+Contact Help Me Stop today for a free and confidential discussion about drug rehab.
 We’re on 0208 191 9191.
-You can also chat live to our advisors.
+You can also chat live to our treatment advisors.
 Our admissions team will tell you more about our service and the treatment options we provide.